 Instead of moving all the mussels, which would be extremely costly, the plan looks at the fate of those mussels left behind.
-Project mitigation includes research into the most sustainable tures over approximately six acres that would keep flows in the main channel."
+Project mitigation includes research into the most sustainable density for a bed, creation of artificial habitat spaces for particularly endangered mussels like the spectacle case, and a mussel restocking effort.
+The education comtures over approximately six acres that would keep flows in the main channel."